Make Book-Sharing Part of Your Community Policing Efforts

 Connecting Kids and Law Enforcement Through Book Sharing

 Little Free Library book exchanges benefit community law enforcement efforts in four ways:

 - Supporting literacy.
 Little Free Libraries improve book access and thus help improve low literacy rates.
-Recent research by the Department of Justice shows that low literacy is strongly connected to crime and delinquency; by providing book access, police offers help stop delinquency issues before they start.
+Recent research by the Department of Justice shows that low literacy is strongly connected to crime and delinquency; by providing book access, police officers help stop delinquency issues before they start.

 - Forging new partnerships.
 A Little Free Library program can attract new partnerships with community groups and demonstrate a heightened commitment to neighborhoods served.

 - Opening the door to additional services.
 Activities such as book drives, story times, and other events give reasons for officers to interact directly with kids and their parents.
 In addition to generally promoting public trust, these interactions have led adults to pursue other programs with their local police.